How to Renew a Shotgun Licence?

 General tips for completing the application forms

 Before renewal of your shotgun licence, you will receive a visit to your home in order that a check can be made of your security arrangements.
 Your local Firearm Enquiry Office will contact you to arrange this appointment.
 The visiting inspector will expect to see your shotgun being stored in a secure location within your home, which is out of sight of casual visitors.
-They will expect to see your firearm stored in a shotgun cabinet under lock and key……remember that you are the only person with access to that cabinet and your wife, without a certificate, knowing where the key is as her jewellery is also stored there, doesn’t tick that box!
+They will expect to see your firearm stored in a shotgun cabinet under lock and key… remember that you are the only person with access to that cabinet.
+Even a partner, without a certificate, knowing where the key is as their jewellery is also stored there, doesn’t tick that box!
 An additional accessory for the storage and transportation of your shotgun is a shotgun case and or shotgun slip, however these are not necessary to pass your inspection.

 Once you have received your renewed certificate, you are legally covered for possession of your shotgun and can resume enjoying its use in the field.

 As an aside, it is worth considering who you might leave your shotgun to in the event of your demise and make sure they have a certificate themselves.
 The moment you die, the police need to be informed as you are obviously no longer in charge of the security and use of your shotguns.
 In most cases, your spouse might not have a certificate themselves which can lead to complications at a time when that is the last thing they need to be worrying about.

 In reality, think through what you would like to do with the shotguns.
 If they have been given to someone in your will then the simplest thing is for that person to come and pick them up, transfer them onto their certificate and notify the police accordingly.